Sandbox first: For login → smoke →

-- capability checks run before a tool executes
+- Verifies the capability before a tool executes.

-- evidence is signed and attached to the same intent lifecycle
+- Submits signed evidence against the same intent lifecycle.

 Shared lifecycle